Is TunnelBear Good for Torrenting in 2021?

 TunnelBear is the best free VPN that allows torrenting on most of its servers, even though it doesn’t have specialized P2P servers.
 You can download torrents using TunnelBear’s local servers.

 Torrenting has been around for quite some time now and still remains a highly popular form of filesharing on the web; after all, it is the first place we look for new games, billboard topping songs, and record-shattering movies.

 Nonetheless, much of the content available for torrenting is copyrighted, which obviously calls the legality of the whole p2p culture in question.

-In this article, I’m going to try and answer this question by evaluating the strengths and weaknesses of TunnelBear as regards torrenting.
+In this article, we are going to evaluate the strengths and weaknesses of TunnelBear as regards torrenting.

 How to Use TunnelBear for Torrents

 - After installing it on your system/device, launch the VPN.

 - Connect to a server location such as Switzerland or Netherlands.

 - Now launch your BitTorrent client.
 You will now be downloading torrents safely.

 Some of the features that TunnelBear offers facilitate safe and secure torrenting.
 These include: